 Environment

-Despite what the climate do–gooders and activists said, habitats were practically indestructible.
-Atmospheric cycles forever cleansed our air; Fresh water was limitlessly abundant; Our forests and coral reefs always grew back.
-Ocean algae bloomed and sank into the abyss in an endlessly repeating cycle to limitlessly replenish our natural fuels.
-It was perfectly possible to farm alongside nature, to make a profit, and produce healthy sustenance.
-CO2 was, and forever will be, harmless plant food.
+Despite the alarmist propaganda vented by climate activists and do–gooders, habitats were practically indestructible.
+Atmospheric cycles forever cleansed our air; Fresh water was inexhaustibly abundant; Our forests and coral reefs always grew back.
+Ocean algae bloomed and sank into the abyss in an endlessly repeating cycle to replenish our natural fuels.
+It was perfectly feasible to mine and farm alongside nature, to make a profit, and produce healthy sustenance and the raw materials our growing economy required.
+CO2 was, and forever will be, harmless plant food. /s

 Topic Images